Application deadline - July 1

 - In “Step 1” of the Application, choose "Graduate Non-Matriculated."

-- In “Step 2” of the Application, choose "Computing & Software Systems - Bothell (MS in Comp Sci and Software Eng)" as the program.
+- In “Step 2” of the Application, choose "Computer Science and Software Engineering - School of STEM (Bothell) - MS" as the program.

-- Upload your unofficial transcripts showing: completion of a Bachelor’s degree, Calculus I, and Programming I and II.*
+- Upload your unofficial transcripts showing completion of a bachelor’s degree, Calculus I, and Programming I and II.
+View the program prerequisites to determine course equivalencies and options for those with in-depth work experience to meet the programming I and II requirement.

 - Upload a current Resume showing detailed relevant work experience and any information relevant to the admission prerequisites.